xapian/xapian-docsprint/practical_example/indexing/verifying_the_index.rst

 You can also look at an individual document, using Xapian's docid (``-d`` means output document data as well)::

-    $ delve -r 1 -d db       # output has been reformatted Data for record #1:
+    $ xapian-delve -r 1 -d db       # output has been reformatted Data for record #1:
     {
      "MEASUREMENTS": "",